dotnet/training-tutorials/content/csharp/getting-started/lesson-07.md

 **Note:** C# also includes *bitwise* logical operators, ``&`` (AND), ``|`` (OR).
 These are used to perform binary comparisons of numeric values, and generally aren't used directly for conditional expressions.
 The ``^`` (XOR) operator can be used with both boolean and integral operands.

-Logical operations are applied left to right, and will short-circuit.
+Logical operations are applied left to right, and will *short-circuit*.
 That is, if the left operand of an ``&&`` operator is false, the right operand will not be evaluated.
 This is often important, since the operands themselves may be method calls, not variables.
 You'll learn more about methods in [lesson 12](lesson-12.md).

-Logical expressions are grouped using parentheses.
+Logical expressions are grouped using parentheses, which modify their order of operations just as in algebra.
 For example:

 ```c#
 int a = 5;